Emergent glassy behavior in a kagome Rydberg atom array

 We now study the central disordered region between the two VBS phases, considering, in particular, the possible even and odd QSLs, or PM phases that emerge in an approximate quantum dimer model~\cite{yan2022triangular}.
 To this end, we define a nonlocal loop operator~\cite{Semeghini21}---schematically shown by the green dashed loop in the inset of Fig.~\ref{Fig3}(b)---as $\langle loop \rangle= \langle (-1)^{\#~\mathrm{cut~dimers}} \rangle$, which measures the parity of the number of dimers intersected along a rhomboid with odd linear size on the medial dimer lattice.
 This operator can be used to distinguish the two QSLs and the PM phase~\cite{Semeghini21,yan2022triangular}.
 In an odd (even) $\mathbb{Z}_2$ QSL without spinon excitations, the value of $\langle loop \rangle$ is pinned to $-1$ ($+1$) because of the exact constraint requiring one (two) dimer(s) per site of the triangular lattice; this operator continues to be well-defined for a small density of matter fields~\cite{IGT}.
 From Fig.~\ref{Fig3}(b), we see that $\langle loop \rangle$ remains close to zero in the central correlated region, indicating that the ground state is not a pure even or odd $\mathbb{Z}_2$ QSL.
 As shown below, we further find that this region is also not a trivial PM phase, but, perhaps surprisingly for a homogeneous Hamiltonian, an emergent glass phase.
-This finding also underscores that the low-energy effective theory---a triangular lattice quantum dimer model with variable dimer density~\cite{yan2022triangular}---used to describe the physics proximate to the VBS phases differs from the realistic Rydberg Hamiltonian in this part of the phase diagram.
+This finding also underscores that the low-energy effective theory---a triangular lattice quantum dimer model with variable dimer density~\cite{yan2022triangular}---used to describe the physics proximate to the VBS phases departs from the realistic Rydberg Hamiltonian in this part of the phase diagram, where the Rydberg excitation density differs significantly from $1/6$ or $1/3$ (corresponding to the limit of one or two dimers per site, respectively).
 Moreover, the snapshots of the sampled configurations drawn in the SM~\cite{suppl} also demonstrate that apart from the Rydberg blockade, all local constraints (associated with the $\mathbb{Z}_2$ topological order) are relaxed in this glass region.

 To differentiate between the PM and glass phases, we utilize the Edwards-Anderson order parameter~\cite{Edwards1975,richards1984spin,binder1986spin,georges2001quantum,king2022quantum} $ q^{}_{\textsc{ea}}=\sum_{i=1}^N\langle n^{}_i-\rho\rangle^2/[N\rho(1-\rho)] $, where $n_i \equiv\left|r\right>_i\left<r\right|$, $\rho$ is the average density defined as $\rho \equiv \sum_{i=1}^N\langle n_i\rangle/N$, and $\langle \cdots \rangle$ indicates a statistical average over Monte Carlo snapshots~\cite{PhysRevLett.103.215302,angelone2016superglass}.
 The spin-glass order is characterized by the breaking of translational invariance and the Edwards-Anderson order parameter $q^{}_{\textsc{ea}}$\,$\in$\,$[0, 1]$, which captures the on-site deviation from the average density, is a measure of the glassy behavior.
 The large magnitude of $q^{}_{\textsc{ea}}$ shown in Fig.~\ref{Fig3}(c) demonstrates the emergent glassy nature of the disordered region amid the VBS phases.
 While $q^{}_{\textsc{ea}}$ clearly tells the PM and glass phases apart, whether the two are separated by a phase transition or by a crossover is an interesting open question.
 It is also noteworthy that this Edwards-Anderson order parameter decays extremely slow with increasing the number of Monte Carlo steps [see Fig.~\ref{Fig4}(b)]; this is another signature of the slow dynamics in the glass phase~\cite{keren1996probing}, which is consistent with the small and nearly degenerate gaps that we will now establish.